AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/macos.md

 3) Scroll down to the bottom of the page and ***WAIT***.
 The server needs a few minutes to start up.

 The WattpadDownloader interface should appear after a few minutes and can be used as normal.

+**It may sometimes fail on its first run.
+If the interface has not appeared and the output tells you it should have, try stopping the program and starting it again.**

 ### Docker: